naumanbashir70/pancreas_challenge/README.md

-# wift-nnU-Net: A Unified and Accelerated Framework for Pancreatic Lesion Segmentation and Classification
+# Swift-nnU-Net: A Unified and Accelerated Framework for Pancreatic Lesion Segmentation and Classification

 > 3D CT pipeline that segments the pancreas and lesions, and predicts lesion subtype with a shared encoder and task-specific heads.
 Built on **nnU-Net v2** with a 3D ResEncUNet-M backbone and a lightweight classification branch.